rematch/rematch/docs/api.md

 `init({ initialState: any })`

 The initialState of your app.
-This is likely not nececssary, as the state of your models will overwrite the initial state.
+This is likely not necessary, as the state of your models will overwrite the initial state.

 ## getStore